Welcome to today's edition of the Rush 24-7 podcast.

 All right, forget about that.

-But anybody that's got kids love this.
+Anybody that's got kids, love this.

 This resonates.

-I didn't see it in the hall, obviously, when I was watching the speech, and I I saw that that's the most powerful image for reaching out to the average hockey mom or soccer mom family you could possibly have.
+And I thought that's the most powerful image for reaching out to the average hockey mom or soccer mom family you could possibly have.

-Something that none of the other candidates, save Romney, but he brings some baggage, uh, would have done.
+And then, of course, the most important thing McCain needed to do was energize the base, something that none of the other candidates, save Romney, but he brings some baggage, would have done.

-So it's amazing trifecta, if you think about this.
+So it's amazing trifecta if you think about this.

-At once you energize the base, you reach out, two things thought to be contradictory, and of course you keep energy on the front burner, which is why a very subdued pit bull, Joe Biden, was uh really beside himself yesterday on Meet the Press.
+At once, you energize the base, you reach out, two things thought to be contradictory, and of course, you keep energy on the front burner, which is why a very subdued pit bull, Joe Biden, was really beside himself yesterday on Meet the Press.

 Did you see part of that?

-He's prevaricating on, you know, first I was uh against the surge and then I was for it, sort of thing.
+He's prevaricating on, you know, first I was against the surge and then I was for it, sort of thing.

 He opposed the surge.